Classification: Platinum Chemotherapy

 - Avoid smoking and chewing tobacco, drinking alcoholic beverages and citrus juices.

-- Let your care team know if you have had or have cardiac (heart) problems as some of these can become worse on therapy and require ECG monitoring.
+- Heart problems: This medication can cause or worsen pre-existing health condition.
+Let your care team know if you have had or have cardiac (heart) problems as some of these can become worse on therapy and require ECG monitoring.

-- Rhabdomyolosis (muscle damage) can occur.
-Report any muscle pain or weakness, reduced or no urine output, or red-brown colored urine to your healthcare provider.
+- Rhabdomyolosis (muscle damage): Report any muscle pain or weakness, reduced or no urine output, or red-brown colored urine to your healthcare provider.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
 Effective birth control is necessary during treatment.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
 You should consult with your healthcare team before breastfeeding while receiving this medication.